nexssp/cli/README.md

 ![nexssProgrammer-SelectTemplateExampleCLI](https://user-images.githubusercontent.com/53263666/72731382-ebc4dc80-3b93-11ea-9d84-5ee136ab2e33.png)

 - Start **learning PROGRAMMING** within minutes with Nexss PROGRAMMER 2.0 eg. `nexss myprogram.r` OR `nexss myanotherprogram.py` **(nexss file.ext)** and it will download automatically compiler and run Your program.
-- Add files from predefined templates for the languages (**We are looking for people would like to contribute to the templates for each language**),
+- Add files from predefined templates for the languages
 - Build your own tools that other people can use,
 - Configurable Error handling with suggested solutions,
 - Save time by using as many languages you like for the solution (combined),
-- At the moment **28 programming languages** can be used in one project (and increasing) with provided templates for each language,
+- At the moment **32 programming languages** can be used in one project (and increasing) with provided templates for each language,
 - Predefined/customisable solutions (nexss allow to predefine solutions for errors to fix them quickly),
 - Easy to develop reusable modules and code.